loldexio/LoldexProtocol/README.md

 Loldex is an open protocol that facilitates trustless, purely smart contract driven, low friction exchange of Ethereum-based assets.
 For more information on how it works, check out the protocol specification.

-This repository protocol smart contracts and numerous developer tools.
-If you're developing on 0x now or are interested in using infrastructure in the future, please join our developer mailing list for updates on our website www.loldex.io

-You can propose LIPs - Loldex improvement proposals and contribute

 ## Developed Smart Contracts

 ### LOLB Token Burn